AI video generation in 2026: what actually works (and what doesn't)

 Where we're heading

-In one year, character coherence will be solved.
-In two, frame-by-frame control will be standard.
+In two years, frame-by-frame control will be standard.
 In three, the distinction between "shot" and "generated" will be irrelevant for 90% of applications.

 But the principle doesn't change: someone with the eye, experience and taste to direct these tools will always be needed.
 Not "use them" — direct them.
 Like a director directs a crew, an experienced professional directs AI.
 And the result is incomparably different.